-(1) section 221 of the National Housing Act (12 U.S.C.
-1715l);

-(2) section 8 of the United States Housing Act of 1937 (42 U.S.C.
-1437f);

-(3) section 515 of the Housing Act of 1949 (42 U.S.C.
-1485); or

-(4) any other law of similar purpose administered by the Secretary or any other department, agency, or instrumentality of the Federal Government or a state government.

-(c) PROVIDING AMOUNTS TO STATES FOR GRANTS AND LOANS.-The Secretary or the Commission may provide amounts to the States for making grants and loans to nonprofit, limited dividend, or cooperative organizations and public bodies for the purposes for which the Secretary may provide amounts under this section.

-(d) LOANS.-

-(1) LIMITATION ON AVAILABLE AMOUNTS.-A loan under subsection (b) shall not be more than 50 percent (or 80 percent for a project to be carried out in a county for which a distressed county designation is in effect under section 14526 of this title) of the cost of planning and obtaining financing for a project, including preliminary surveys and analyses of market needs, preliminary site engineering and architectural fees, site options, application and mortgage commitment fees, legal fees, and construction loan fees and discounts.

-(2) INTEREST.-A loan shall be made without interest, except that a loan made to an organization established for profit shall bear interest at the prevailing market rate authorized for an insured or guaranteed loan for that type of project.

-(3) PAYMENT.-The Secretary shall require payment of a loan made under this section, under terms and conditions the Secretary may require, no later than on completion of the project.
-Except for a loan to an organization established for profit, the Secretary may cancel any part of a loan made under this section on determining that a permanent loan to finance the project cannot be obtained in an amount adequate for repayment of a loan made under this section.

-(e) GRANTS.-
+- (1) section 221 of the National Housing Act (12 U.S.C.
+1715l); - (2) section 8 of the United States Housing Act of 1937 (42 U.S.C.
+1437f); - (3) section 515 of the Housing Act of 1949 (42 U.S.C.
+1485); or - (4) any other law of similar purpose administered by the Secretary or any other department, agency, or instrumentality of the Federal Government or a state government. - (c) Providing Amounts to States for Grants and Loans.-The Secretary or the Commission may provide amounts to the States for making grants and loans to nonprofit, limited dividend, or cooperative organizations and public bodies for the purposes for which the Secretary may provide amounts under this section. - (d) Loans.- - (1) LIMITATION ON AVAILABLE AMOUNTS.-A loan under subsection (b) for the cost of planning and obtaining financing (including the cost of preliminary surveys and analyses of market needs, preliminary site engineering and architectural fees, site options, application and mortgage commitment fees, legal fees, and construction loan fees and discounts) of a project described in that subsection may be made for up to- - (A) 50 percent of that cost; - (B) in the case of a project to be carried out in a county for which a distressed county designation is in effect under section 14526, 80 percent of that cost; or - (C) in the case of a project to be carried out for a county for which an at-risk county designation is in effect under section 14526, 70 percent of that cost. - (2) INTEREST.-A loan shall be made without interest, except that a loan made to an organization established for profit shall bear interest at the prevailing market rate authorized for an insured or guaranteed loan for that type of project. - (3) PAYMENT.-The Secretary shall require payment of a loan made under this section, under terms and conditions the Secretary may require, no later than on completion of the project.
+Except for a loan to an organization established for profit, the Secretary may cancel any part of a loan made under this section on determining that a permanent loan to finance the project cannot be obtained in an amount adequate for repayment of a loan made under this section. - (e) Grants.- - (1) IN GENERAL.-A grant under this section for expenses incidental to planning and obtaining financing for a project under this section that the Secretary considers to be unrecoverable from the proceeds of a permanent loan made to finance the project shall- - (A) not be made to an organization established for profit; and - (B) except as provided in paragraph (2), not exceed- - (i) 50 percent of those expenses; - (ii) in the case of a project to be carried out in a county for which a distressed county designation is in effect under section 14526, 80 percent of those expenses; or

-(1) IN GENERAL.-A grant under this section shall not be made to an organization established for profit and, except as provided in paragraph (2), shall not exceed 50 percent (or 80 percent for a project to be carried out in a county for which a distressed county designation is in effect under section 14526 of this title) of expenses, incident to planning and obtaining financing for a project, which the Secretary considers not to be recoverable from the proceeds of a permanent loan made to finance the project.
+(iii) in the case of a project to be carried out in a county for which an at-risk county designation is in effect under section 14526, 70 percent of those expenses.